huxleydavi/php_aribot_only_back_end/README.md

 # php_aribot_only_back_end
-Website for sale of the country bots.
+Website for sale of the countryside boots.
-Aristóteles Bots.
-Quality Bots?
-Only here!
+Aristóteles Boots.
+Quality Boots?
+But here!

 ![](Capa.jpg)